ibm-cloud-docs/mqcloud/mqoc_remote_administration_restapi.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# MQ Remote Administration using REST API gateway
+# Administering connected queue managers using the REST API gateway
 {: #mqoc_remote_administration_restapi}

 ## What is Remote Administration using the REST API